Instruction and Outreach

 - Instruction may be limited to one session or can be more fully integrated into the syllabus and involve multiple visits.

-Special Collections Staff can give basic departmental tours to groups of 10 or more.
+Archives Staff can give basic departmental tours to groups of 10 or more.

-Special Collections is committed to promoting the use of its manuscript and archival collections.
+Archives is committed to promoting the use of its manuscript and archival collections.
 We also encourage a flexible, collaborative approach to engaging students and the local community.
 If your group is interested in learning more about special collections or wishes to collaborate on a project, please contact us.

 Past Outreach Examples